How to Compare Excel Files Using Java Streams

 Environment Setup Requirements

-• A Java IDE like IntelliJ IDEA, Eclipse, or NetBeans
+• A Java IDE (IntelliJ IDEA, Eclipse, NetBeans, etc.)

 • About 10 minutes to follow along